-(A) The owner or operator must inspect his facility for malfunctions and deterioration, operator errors, and discharges which may be causing or may lead to:
+(A) The owner or operator shall inspect the facility for malfunctions and deterioration, operator errors, and discharges which may be causing or may lead to either:

-(1) Release of hazardous waste constituents to the environment; or
+(1) Release of hazardous waste constituents to the environment.

 [Comment: Rules 3745-50-40 to 3745-50-235 of the Administrative Code require the inspection schedule to be submitted with "Part B" of the permit application.
-Ohio EPA will evaluate the schedule along with the rest of the application to ensure that it adequately protects human health and the environment.
-As part of this review.
-Ohio EPA may modify or amend the schedule as may be necessary.]
+Ohio EPA will evaluate the schedule along with the rest of the application to ensure that the inspection schedule is adequately protective of human health and the environment.
+As part of this review, Ohio EPA may modify or amend the schedule as may be necessary.]

-(C) The owner or operator must remedy any deterioration or malfunction of equipment or structures which the inspection reveals on a schedule which ensures that the problem does not lead to an environmental or human health hazard.
-Where a hazard is imminent or has already occurred, remedial action must be taken immediately.
+(C) The owner or operator shall remedy any deterioration or malfunction of equipment or structures which the inspection reveals on a schedule which ensures that the problem does not lead to an environmental or human health hazard.
+Where a hazard is imminent or has already occurred, remedial action shall be taken immediately.

-(D) The owner or operator must record inspections in an inspection log or summary.
-He must keep these records for at least three years from the date of inspection.
-At a minimum, these records must include the date and time of the inspection, the name of the inspector, a notation of the observations made, and the date and nature of any repairs or other remedial actions.
+The owner or operator shall keep these records for at least three years after the date of inspection.
+At a minimum, these records shall include the date and time of the inspection, the name of the inspector, a notation of the observations made, and the date and nature of any repairs or other remedial actions.

 Promulgated Under: 119.03